edge-cloud/www.edge-cloud.net/_posts/2019-08-16-aws-dxgw-with-ipsec-vpn-backup.md

   *>                   169.254.254.1            0             0 65001 i
 ```

+# Word of Warning

+The fundamental underlying principle of this approach is to have the same IP CIDRs with the same AS path length announced over both Direct Connect and VPN.
+Having a more specific CIDR announced over one of the two paths, would shift traffic towards this path.
+With that you might be tempted to announce more specific routes from the Transit Gateway over the Direct Connect Gateway into on-premises, than what is sent over VPN.
+While this approach is technically possible, it will very quickly bring you within the service limit of 20 prefixes that can be announced from a Transit Gateway to a Direct Connect Gateway.

 # Summary

 This article walked you through the challenges associated with configuring a Site-to-Site (IPSec) VPN tunnel as a backup path with a primary active traffic between an AWS Transit Gateway and on-premises networks via a Direct Connect Gateway.